 Readings with a radiation hazard meter, at the correct frequency, will be taken by BT to confirm the calculations, when the calculated figure approaches the investigation level.
-In areas where work is to be carried out and the RF levels exceed the recommended investigation level, work shall only be undertaken with the power to the equipment causing the radiation switched off or reduced to a level that complies with NRPB guidelines, for the duration of the work activities.
+In areas where work is to be carried out and the RF levels exceed the recommended investigation level, work shall only be undertaken with the power to the equipment causing the radiation switched off or reduced to a level that complies with PHE guidelines, for the duration of the work activities.

-The BT Permit to work will define any areas where the radiation hazard exceeds NRPB recommended investigation levels, and these areas will be physically isolated by a suitable barrier to prevent personnel approaching the source of the radiation.
+The BT Permit to work will define any areas where the radiation hazard exceeds PHE recommended investigation levels, and these areas will be physically isolated by a suitable barrier to prevent personnel approaching the source of the radiation.
 Appropriate notices will be displayed adjacent to the barriers to warn personnel of the radiation risk.
+If you get an alert whist working on a BT structure, this must be reported to the BT representative.